Multi-cluster Ingress

 When exposing

-resources with the same DNS name concurrently, you may hit transient failures due to DNS challenge errors.
+Ingressresources with the same DNS name concurrently, you may hit transient failures due to DNS challenge errors.
 We are working on fixing this. -

 Currently Let's Encrypt's staging endpoint can only be enabled for the

-as a whole and not for individualIngress
+ProxyGroupas a whole and not for individualIngressresources. -

 Currently you must ensure that multi-cluster

-resources for the same app, but with different tags or different HTTP endpoint settings, might result in the operator instances in the different clusters continously attempting to reconcile the Tailscale Servcie.
+Ingressresources for the same app all have the same tag and all either expose an HTTP endpoint or not.
+ApplyingIngressresources for the same app, but with different tags or different HTTP endpoint settings, might result in the operator instances in the different clusters continously attempting to reconcile the Tailscale Servcie.